calm-palm/cotm-randomizer/README.md

 Patch created by Liquid Cat.
 Makes Vampire Killer the background music of the Battle Arena, instead of just pure silence.

 # Changes:

+1.4.2:
+  - Added a toggle to enable or disable the patch to add music to the Battle Arena.

 1.4.1:
   - Malaert64 added Liquid Cat's BattleArenaMusic.ips patch.